Test in production without watermarks.

 Dim paperSources = pdf.GetPrintDocument().PrinterSettings.PaperSources

 IronPDF provides all the necessary features for developing .NET applications that require printing functionalities.
-There are multiple options available for printing PDF files.
-Use any of the choices that best fit your needs and can also print multiple PDF files.
+Multiple options are available for printing PDF files, allowing you to choose the best fit for your needs and print multiple PDF files.

-This tutorial demonstrated how to print to PDF straightforwardly using a specific printer using the IronPDF library — it is free for development and provides high-performance levels.
-For more print PDF capabilities with IronPDF, please click this sample page.
+This tutorial demonstrated how to print PDFs straightforwardly to a specific printer using the IronPDF library — it is free for development and provides high-performance levels.
+For more print PDF capabilities with IronPDF, explore this sample page.

-Furthermore, IronPDF is also capable of rendering charts in PDFs, adding barcodes, enhancing security with passwords and watermarking in just a few lines of code.
+Furthermore, IronPDF is capable of rendering charts, adding barcodes, enhancing security with passwords, and watermarking in just a few lines of code.

-There are also other many useful libraries such as IronXL for working with Excel documents, IronBarcode for working with barcodes, and IronOCR for working with OCR.
-You can currently get all five libraries for the price of just two by purchasing the complete Iron Suite.
-Please visit the licensing page, for more details.
+Additionally, there are other useful libraries such as IronXL for working with Excel documents, IronBarcode for working with barcodes, and IronOCR for working with OCR.
+You can get all five libraries for the price of just two by purchasing the complete Iron Suite.
+Please visit the licensing page for more details.